 That is why we support the local sailors’ home in Esbjerg as a support to men and women of the sea and give them a safe place to stay.

 MHO-Co also supports the Danish Brain Injury Association as we wish to help people living with a brain injury and their families.

 MHO-Co is a proud sponsor of Esbjerg Golfklub.
 Their golf course was in 2019 elected the best course in Denmark by World Golf Awards.

-We also own and sponsor a race car which regularly races at the racetrack Jyllandsringen, read more following the link bellow
+We also own and sponsor race cars which regularly races at the racetrack Jyllandsringen, read more following the link bellow